iainbullock/tesla-http-proxy-docker/README.md

 Setting this up is fairly complex.
 Please read [DOCS.md](./tesla_http_proxy/DOCS.md) for details (TODO), or follow the high level summary below:

+## Installation and set up

-Clone the repository onto your host machine
+ - Clone the repository onto your host machine

-Build the docker image using the Dockerfile.
+ - Build the docker image using the Dockerfile.
 Alternatively you can get the image directly from Dockerhub https://hub.docker.com/r/iainbullock/tesla_http_proxy

-Deploy the docker stack using docker-compose.yml
+ - Deploy the docker stack using docker-compose.yml